oracle-samples/maa/apps-unlimited/PeopleSoft/dr_scripts/Replication/README.md

 * [get_site_role.sh](./get_site_role.sh)
 * [get_db_session_count.sh](./get_db_session_count.sh)

 The get_site_role.sh script queries the database to determine the site role, which is used for determining replication direction.
 It uses the OCI CLI and SQL*Plus from the Oracle client software to access the PeopleSoft database at the local site.
-The get_db_session_count.sh script is used to determine when all PeopleSoft application and process scheduler sessions have shut down, also using OCI cli.
+The get_db_session_count.sh script is used to determine when all PeopleSoft application and process scheduler sessions have shut down, also using OCI CLI.
 This script is called by the stopPSFTAPP.sh script.

 ## Example Cron Job Entries